Skills

 - Use

-- Prefer project/user skills over generic built-ins when both apply.
+- Prefer project or user skills over built-ins when both apply.

 - Keep skill prompts concrete: context, goal, downstream use, request.